-An access track used during construction was reinstated to a vegetated running surface.
-This will provide access for maintenance but will substantially reduce the long term environmental and visual impact of the scheme.
+An access track used during construction will continue to provide access for maintenance.
+Its reinstatement to a vegetated running surface will substantially reduce the long term environmental and visual impact of the scheme.

 The construction phase successfully incorporated seasonal working restrictions in relation to Hen Harrier’s in the area.

 Green Cat Renewables, (GCR) was appointed as wind resource consultants with a view to providing a bankable assessment for the energy generation potential of the site.

 The original consent for the development consisted of 3 2.5MW wind turbines, with a tip height of up to 100m.

 The initial layout was designed on the basis of a turbine model that had become obsolete, thus GCR considered three alternative compliant models from various manufacturers as requested by the client, each with identical 2MW capacity and dimensions.

 In addition to this, a fourth model identified and suggested by GCR was included in the assessment, with a higher 2.3MW capacity.